ember-cli/rfcs/active/0000-move-rename.md

 The `ember move` command and the `ember rename` commands will essentially do the same thing, with the difference being `ember rename` will be built on top of `ember move` and will take a blueprint as an argument (which it will use to help generate the paths passed to `ember move`).
 The rename command will also find all associated files that are generated with the defined blueprint and move them (and update path references in the project) as well.

 ## Command: ember move
-The `ember move` command will essentially be a proxy for `git mv`, falling back to `mv` (and `move` on Windows).
+While the `ember move` command will essentially be a proxy for `git mv`, the more important role it will serve is updating any references to the source path inside a project.
+User prompting with diffs should be done with any change, bypassable with the `--force` option.
+If the file changes folder depth, any import statements with relative paths will also be updated.

 It will be used by the `ember rename` command, as well as by future migration tools in ember-watson.
 The aim is to keep it as basic as possible to allow building upon it with other commands.
-The other part of `ember move` is updating any references to the source path inside a project.
-User prompting with diffs should be done with any change, bypassable with the `--force` option.
-If the file changes folder depth, any import statements with relative paths will also be updated.

 If the file is versioned, use `git mv` to keep the version history (check via `git ls-files --error-unmatch <file_name>; echo $?`).
 If not, use `mv` or `move`.